-8.1.1 Self-reported skill levels from first year to senior year Seniors who entered as freshmen Universitywide, Spring 2018 levels between their freshman and senior years.
+Source: UCUES The University of California Undergraduate Experience Survey (UCUES), which is conducted every two years, provides a valuable source of information on how UC undergraduates view their educational experience.
+These indicators also show students' perception of how much they have developed core competencies of student learning.
+In UCUES, students are asked to reflect on their skill levels between their freshman and senior years.
 During this period, UC students self-reported significant improvements in all areas, including reading and comprehension, critical thinking, research competency, understanding international perspectives, and understanding of their chosen field of study.